Carbonate Petrology & Characterization Lab

 Research

-Our principal research focus and expertise lies in understanding the causes and outcomes of various mineral transformations during post-depositional changes to the rock (i.e. diagenesis).
+CPCL researchers work toward understanding how carbonate rocks, such as limestones and dolomites, are formed.
+Our expertise lies in understanding the causes and outcomes of various mineral transformations during post-depositional changes to the rock (i.e. diagenesis).
 In general, once carbonate sediments are deposited, they undergo mineralogical stabilization whereby a heterogeneous assortment of unstable minerals, such as aragonite and high-magnesium calcite, become more stable by transforming to either low-magnesium calcite or dolomite.